-Once you’ve made the decision to begin vermicomposting, a pretty logical question is “how many worms do I need for a worm bin?”
+Once you’ve made the decision to begin vermicomposting, a pretty logical question is “how many worms should I buy for a worm bin?”

 If you have already purchased your worm bin, you have already decided how many worms you need, within a certain range anyways.
 You have also decided how much waste you’ll be able to turn into worm castings as well.